2023 Most Popular Culinary Arts Associate Degree Trade Schools in Georgia

 Women make up 70% of the culinary arts majors at the school.

-Wiregrass Georgia Technical College landed the #10 spot in the 2023 rankings for the most popular associate degree culinary arts programs.
-Located in the suburb of Valdosta, Wiregrass Georgia Technical College is a public school with a small student population.
+With a ranking of #10, South Georgia Technical College did quite well on this year’s most popular schools for culinary arts students working on their associate degree.
+Located in the rural area of Americus, South Georgia Technical College is a public college with a small student population.

 Best Culinary Arts Colleges in the Southeast Region